 Let’s take a look at why live chat is such an effective option for business communication.

 But first, what is live chat?
-Live chat is exactly what it sounds like: It’s a web chat option that allows customers to speak with a real customer service representative when they have a question or issue.
+Live chat is exactly what it sounds like: It’s a web chat option that allows customers to speak with an actual customer service representative when they have a question or issue.
 Live chat is sometimes confused with chatbots or AI chat, but they’re different.

 Now that we understand what live chat is, let’s talk about why it’s such an important addition to any successful marketing strategy.